 The term “Steampunk” may be too narrow to describe what I make.
 I like to incorporate early electrical devices more often than steam which pushes my art into the Teslapunk genre.
 Nikola Tesla was a genius engineer with a penchant for drama.
 He also invented what is probably the most elegant machine design of all time, the three phase induction electric motor.
 Teslapunk incorporates early electrical devices in a way that makes fantasy pieces that capture the magic that was electricity and magnetism in it’s earliest development.

 The main points for either Steampunk or Teslapunk are to make art that incorporates old or obsolete technology.
+For more on Teslapunk see here.
 In this way a piece is both antique and modern.
 It is a way of preserving the old and a way to bring the roots of technology, and therefore science, back to the world of ART.